DoonOnthon/Wordpress-Bait-user/README.md

 ## Contributing

 Contributions are welcome!
 Please follow these steps:
+**PLEASE try to follow the roadmap when working on issues, its not a must but it makes life easier.**
 1. Fork the repository.
 2. **Create a new branch**: Before you make any changes, create a new branch for your feature or bugfix.
 This keeps the `master` branch clean and ensures that your work can be reviewed without affecting the stable code.
    ```bash